SAP-samples/btp-developer-guide-cap/documentation/saas/lep/3-prepare-for-cf.md

               - npx cds build --production
       ```

-6. Update the `xs-security.json` with the role template and role collection:
+6. Open `package.json` and remove the workspace entry if it exists:
     ```json

-    "scopes": [
-      ...
-        {
-          "name": "uaa.user",
-          "description": "UAA"
-        },
-      "role-templates": [
-        ...
-        {
-          "name": "MultitenancyCallbackRoleTemplate",
-          "description": "Call callback-services of applications",
-          "scope-references": [
-            "$XSAPPNAME.mtcallback"
-          ]
-        },
-        {
-          "name": "Token_Exchange",
-          "description": "UAA",
-          "scope-references": [
-            "uaa.user"
-          ]
-        },
-      ],
-      "role-collections": [
-        {
-          "name": "Incidents_LEP",
-          "description": "Grant Administrative access to LEP",
-          "role-template-references": [
-            "$XSAPPNAME.Token_Exchange",
-            "$XSAPPNAME.MultitenancyCallbackRoleTemplate",
-            "$XSAPPNAME.support",
-            "$XSAPPNAME.admin"
-          ]
-        }
-      ]

-    ```

-**Note:** The name of the **Role collection** and **CDM identification id** should be the same as it has a **1:1 role collection relationship to CDM roles**.
-This is needed so that the application tiles described in `cdm.json` are visible in the subscriber subaccount.

-7. Open `package.json` and remove the workspace entry if it exists:
-    ```yaml
     "workspaces": [ "app/*" ]
     ```
+   > Workspaces cause `mbt build` to fail for LEP because the app directory is handled separately via the build commands above.
-8. Update the `mta.yaml` by removing auto-generated role collection:
+7. Update the `mta.yaml` by removing the auto-generated role collections:
     ```yaml
     ...
     role-collections: